MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.identity/README.md

 This process will yield a client id, but no action is required with it (unlike for iOS).

+#### Identity Without Google Play Services

+If Google Play Services is unavailable (for instance, using an emulator), this plugin uses a web authentication flow, which requires a web client id.

+In the project created in the Google Cloud Console, create a new client ID.
+The "Web application" type should be selected by default.
+Empty the "Authorized JavaScript origins" text box, and in the "Authorized redirect URI" text box, remove the default and enter `https://YOUR_CHROME_APP_ID.chromiumapp.org/`.

+Put the yielded client ID in your mobile manifest as described in the "Updating Your Manifest" section.

 ### iOS

 For iOS, first follow **Step 1** of the instructions [here](https://developers.google.com/+/mobile/ios/getting-started#step_1_creating_the_apis_console_project).